mswhitby/WHSTechNotes/journal.md

 # January 21, 2025

-## Agenda

-### 1. Journal: The TikTok Ban and Its Implications for Technology and Security
+## The TikTok Ban and Its Implications for Technology and Security

 **Prompt:**